Quick Answers: How to make AI agents that just know what users need?

 Every support manager knows this brutal reality:

-Your customers expect your AI to be a mindreader.
+Your customers expect your AI to be a mind reader.
 They land on your pricing page, open the chat, type “how much?”—and when your bot responds with “What product are you interested in?” they’re already gone.

 It’s expensive.
 Each confused interaction costs you $4-12 in human escalation.